Stewed Sausages and Beans

 d. add the beans to the sausages

-• Serve stewed sausages and beans hot, accompanied by rustic toasted bread or some polenta.
+• Serve stewed sausages and beans hot, accompanied by toasted rustic bread or some polenta.

 v_ stewed sausages and beans recipe cooking times tips secrets the corn of corn